 I’d tagged along on an Appalachian Mountain Club weekend section hike led by two close friends, to get a first hand look at this section of the Cohos Trail and see what hiking in the north country was all about.

-Hiking the northern section of the Cohos is not for the faint of heart.
-There are no decent maps of the trail, so you’ll need to put your faith on the trail blazing and signage (which is quite good) and carry sections of Cohos Trail Guidebook for your hike, including the frequent trail updates posted on the Cohos Trail Association website.
+Hiking the northern section of the Cohos is not for the faint of heart because Northern New Hampshire is quite remote.
+It helps to bring the official Cohos Trail Map (2017) and carry sections of Cohos Trail Guidebook for your hike, including the frequent trail updates posted on the Cohos Trail Association website.